ARitz-Cracker/keccak-wasm/readme.md

 This is a WebAssembly implementation of the Keccak hashing functions.
 This library supports keccak224, keccak256, keccak384, and keccak512

+This module will return `Buffer`s as its results should a global `Buffer` object exists.
+If one doesn't, it will return `Uint8Array`s

 # Usage and example:

 ```js